OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 The following steps create a project in an existing space with the Terraform module exported using the instructions from the previous step:

 1. Create a project with a runbook called `__ 2.
 Deploy Project`.
-Runbooks with the prefix `__ ` (two underscores and a space) are automatically excluded when exporting projects, so this is a pattern we use to indicate runbooks that are involved in serializing Octopus resources but are not to be included in export.
+Runbooks with the prefix `__ ` (two underscores and a space) are automatically excluded when exporting projects, so this is a pattern we use to indicate runbooks that are involved in serializing Octopus resources but are not to be included in the exported module.
 2. Add one of the steps called `Octopus - Populate Octoterra Space` from the [community step template library](/docs/projects/community-step-templates).
 Each step indicates the Terraform backend it supports.
 For example, the `Octopus - Populate Octoterra Space (S3 Backend)` step configures a S3 Terraform backend.
     1. Configure the step to run on a worker with a recent version of Terraform installed, or use the `octopuslabs/terraform-workertools` container image.
-    2. Set the `Terraform Workspace` field to a [workspace](https://developer.hashicorp.com/terraform/language/state/workspaces) that tracks the new space.
-The default value of `#{OctoterraApply.Octopus.SpaceID}` creates a workspace name based on the ID of the space that is being populated.
+    2. Set the `Terraform Workspace` field to a [workspace](https://developer.hashicorp.com/terraform/language/state/workspaces) that maintains the state of Octopus resources created by Terraform.
+The default value of `#{OctoterraApply.Octopus.SpaceID}` uses a workspace based on the ID of the space that is being populated.
 Leave the default value unless you have a specific reason to change it.
     3. Select the package created by the export process in the previous section in the `Terraform Module Package` field.
 The package name is the same as the exported project name, with all non-alphanumeric characters replaced with an underscore.
     4. Set the `Octopus Server URL` field to the URL of the Octopus server to create the new space in.
 The default value of `#{Octopus.Web.ServerUri}` references the URL of the current Octopus instance.
     5. Set the `Octopus API Key` field to the [API key](/docs/octopus-rest-api/how-to-create-an-api-key) used when accessing the instance defined in the `Octopus Server URL` field.